calwilee/hls4ml-automated-testing/README.md

-This is a repository to test Machine Learning models using hls4ml using code that automates hls conversions.
+This is a repository to test Machine Learning models using hls4ml.
+Some files are for running synthesis and extracting hls report information, while other files are there to help analyze such information.